gerhardsletten/es6-npm-package-starter/README.md

 # es6-npm-package-starter #

-A starter for modules to publish on npm
+A starter for node-modules to publish on npm #react #webpack #babel #standardjs

 ## Contains ##